Motorcycle Manual: Ride Within Your Abilities

 This is the best way to keep ranks close yet maintain an adequate space cushion.
 The leader rides in the left side of the lane, while the second rider stays one second behind in the right side of the lane.

 A third rider maintains in the left position, two seconds behind the first rider.
 The fourth rider would keep a two-second distance behind the second rider.
 This formation keeps the group close and permits each rider a safe distance from others ahead, behind and to the sides.

 - Passing in Formation—Riders in a staggered formation should pass one at a time.

 - First, the lead rider should pull out and pass when it is safe.
-After he passes, the leader should return to the left position and continue at passing speed to open room for the next rider.
+After passing, the leader should return to the left position and continue at passing speed to open room for the next rider.
 After the first rider passes safely, the second rider should move up to the left position and watch for a safe chance to pass.
-After he passes, this rider should return to the right position and open up room for the next rider.
-Some people suggest the leader should move to the right side after he passes a vehicle.
+After passing, this rider should return to the right position and open up room for the next rider.
+Some people suggest the leader should move to the right side after passing a vehicle.
 This is not a good idea.
 It encourages the second rider to pass and cut back in before there is a large enough space cushion in front of the passed vehicle.
 It is simpler and safer to wait until there is enough room ahead of the passed vehicle to allow each rider to move into the same position held before the pass.

 It is best to move into a single-file formation when riding curves, turning, entering or leaving a highway.